Matriname: Single surname

 The usual lack of matrinames to pass on in patrilineal cultures makes traditional genealogy more difficult in the maternal line than in the paternal line.
 After all, father-line surnames originated partly to identify individuals clearly and were adopted partly for administrative reasons, and these patrinames help in searching for facts and documentation from centuries ago.
 Patrinames are stable identity-surnames, surnames which identify an individual, whether now or in the past or future; matrinames similarly are identity-surnames for women.

-In the 1979 Convention on the Elimination of Discrimination Against Women (CEDAW) the UN holds the view, in item (g) of its Article 16, that women and men, and specifically wife and husband, in a politically correct society have the same rights to choose a "family name" as well as a "profession" and an "occupation".
+In the 1979 Convention on the Elimination of Discrimination Against Women (CEDAW) the UN holds the view, in item (g) of its Article 16, that women and men, and specifically wife and husband, have the same rights to choose a "family name" as well as a "profession" and an "occupation".
 These three rights are a small part of the document's long list of rights related to gender equality meant to ensure women have equal opportunities to men.
 However, the United States has signed but not yet ratified this UN Convention.

 Sykes argues choosing a "family name", or surname, should mean combining a matriname with a patriname, to avoid discriminating against either women or men.

 Some cultures have no surnames at all.
 If a culture has these then to not discriminate it combines both, as mentioned above; that is, the matriname and the patriname are both given in each child's birth record.

 Note that one's resulting birth surname is one's legal surname, unless one changes the latter.

 In several purely patrilineal cultures, including most of Europe, women traditionally change to their husband's patriname at marriage: see married and maiden names and name change.